Cultivating an inclusive workplace for your LGBTQ employees

 Pride celebrations do what they can to share the importance of diversity and inclusivity during June.
 But everyone can work together to ensure that acceptance is widespread and felt throughout the year.

-In the workplace, employers can protect the safety and wellbeing of LGBT employees by being proactive with their processes and attitudes.
+In the workplace, employers can protect the safety and wellbeing of LGBTQ employees by being proactive with their processes and attitudes.